Beinecke Rare Book and Manuscript Library

 Accessibility

 There is an accessible entrance on the side of the building facing Wall Street.
 This entrance is normally locked but is in sight view of the front desk attendant.
 The elevator is located near the main desk.
-Research areas and public exhibition spaces are accessible to the handicapped via elevator.
-Accessible men's and women's bathrooms are located on the bottom floor.
+Research areas and public exhibition spaces are accessible via stairs and via elevator, as needed.
+Accessible bathrooms are located on the bottom floor.
 Researchers requiring special accommodations are encouraged to email beinecke.library@yale.edu prior to their visit.
-Metered parking for the handicapped is available on High St. between Wall St. and Grove St.
+Accessible metered parking is available on High St. between Wall St. and Grove St. Additionally, there are designated accessible metered parking spaces throughout Yale’s campus on New Haven streets.
+These are first-come, first-serve and do require use of the meter by Connecticut State Law.
+Accessible parking tags and license plates from other U.S. states are honored in the city.

 Access